pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 + The job could start within 30 days.
 + The firm is actively recruiting workers from the outside to fill the position.

 These questions are similar to the questions asked by the BLS to workers in the CPS in order to assess their labor force status.
+To be classified as a job seeker, a respondent must confirm that:

++ They do not currently  work but are willing to work.
-Workers have to say whether they are willing to work, available to start work immediately, and actively searching for a job.
++ They are available to start work immediately.
++ They have been actively searching for a job in the last four weeks.

 The threshold for reporting a vacancy is that same as the threshold for reporting being unemployed.
 The firm and the worker have to answer that they have been actively searching on the labor market—for instance through online job portals.

 ###### "It is very easy to post vacancies on online job boards"